-Opinion In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Department of Public Lands as of September 30, 2018 and 2017, and the results of its operations for the years then ended in accordance with accounting principles generally accepted in the United States of America.
-Emphasis-of-Matters As discussed in note 1, the financial statements present only the financial position and changes in fund balances of DPL.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Department of Public Lands as of September 30, 2019 and 2018, and the results of its operations for the years then ended in accordance with accounting principles generally accepted in the United States of America.

+Emphasis-of-Matters

+As discussed in note 1, the financial statements present only the financial position and changes in fund balances of DPL.
 They are not intended to present the financial position and changes in fund balances of the CNMI in conformity with accounting principles generally accepted in the United States of America.

 The CNMI Constitution requires that all revenues received by DPL in excess of the amount necessary to meet reasonable expenses of administration and management, land surveying, homestead development, and any other expenses reasonably necessary for the accomplishment of its functions, must be transferred to the Marianas Public Land Trust (MPLT).
-Additionally, as discussed in note 9, the CNMI Office of the Attorney General issued an opinion on the constitutionality of DPL's expenditure of revenues from public lands to cover its operating expenses and has recommended that a certified question be presented to the CNMI Supreme Court.
+Additionally, as discussed in note 1, the CNMI Office of the Attorney General issued an opinion on the constitutionality of DPL's expenditure of revenues from public lands to cover its operating expenses and has recommended that a certified question be presented to the CNMI Supreme Court.
 DPL has reserved fund balance amounts for its ensuing years budget.
 The effects of potential noncompliance with the CNMI Constitution, if any, could not be determined.
-Our opinion is not modified with respect to these matters.